CMPUT301F16T11/a2b/README.md

 	license http://www.apache.org/licenses/LICENSE-2.0.
 	Unless required by applicable law, software distributed under this license is distributed under an "as is" basis.
 NO WARRANTY, CONDITIONS, expressed or implied are provided.
+	All third party libraries as well as attributions are used as per their reuse statements and licenses, which are compatible with this resuse statement and description.
+Please see third party libraries in this file and doc/licensing/license_list for more details.
 	See the license for more details.

 Third Party Attributions